cyrillkuettel/a-star-algorithm/README.md

 # a-star-algorithm

-This is a project I'm writing to visualize the infamous search algorithm A*.
+This is a little project I'm working on to visualize [A* search algorithm.](https://en.wikipedia.org/wiki/A*_search_algorithm)

-All nodes are stored in memory.
+All nodes are stored in memory, which sets a limit.

+## Development
+It's an ongoing project.